6 Myths About Getting Organised.

 Myth 4.
 The best use of space is where there are no empty gaps.

-“There is wasted space in there”.
+What it sounds like: “There is wasted space in there”

 There is a strong tendency to want to fill every spare inch of storage areas with things*, and the belief that anything else is a waste.
 But as an organiser I can tell you that most storage spaces work best at about 80% full.
 That “wasted” 20% isn’t necessarily wasted, it’s what makes your space easy and stress free to use.
 It’s totally ok to have some spare space and it can be a gift if you have something new you need to store.
 I love when a freshly decluttered and organised space has an empty shelf or drawer now available for future use.

-(*of course, if you live in a compact dwelling you may need to fill your storage spaces more to accommodate your needs.
+(*if you live in a compact dwelling you may need to fill your storage spaces more to accommodate your needs.
 But be vigilant with your decluttering to ensure you’re not taking up precious space for things that aren’t needed).

 Myth 5.
 There is one perfect way to organise your belongings.